Saturday Club (Wayne, Pennsylvania)

-The Saturday Club is an historic, American women's club clubhouse that is located in Wayne, Delaware County, Pennsylvania.
+The Saturday Club is an historic women's club clubhouse in Wayne, Delaware County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978.

 History and architectural features

 Built in 1898, this historic structure is a one-and-one-half-story, English Half Timber frame building that measures approximately fifty-five feet by seventy-five feet, and has a gable roof with three gabled dormers.
 Its appearance is patterned after Shakespeare's Birthplace in Stratford-on-Avon, England.

-It was added to the National Register of Historic Places in 1978.